babuenop/100DiasDePython/README.md

 *Floating-point values* Son aquellos numeros que tinen decimales.
 En Python se representan como **float** y la separacion entre la parte entera y la parte decimal se realiza con un punto.

+# Dia 4
+## Usa la funcion Type() para imprimir el tipo de una variable booleana
+### type() function in Python

+type() method returns class type of the argument(object) passed as parameter. type() function is mostly used for debugging purposes.

+Two different types of arguments can be passed to type() function, single and three argument.
+If single argument type(obj) is passed, it returns the type of given object.
+If three arguments type(name, bases, dict) is passed, it returns a new type object.

+type(object)
+type(name, bases, dict)

+Parameters :
+name : name of class, which later corresponds to the __name__ attribute of the class. bases : tuple of classes from which the current class derives.
+Later corresponds to the __bases__ attribute. dict : a dictionary that holds the namespaces for the class.
+Later corresponds to the __dict__ attribute.